 I’ve driven by this two-toned green beauty countless times.
 It’s been sitting at this small used car lot for at least a year now, through the blizzards of February and the scorchers of July.

 Plymouth had previously used the Savoy name starting in 1951, as a trim level on its Suburban wagons.
-In 1954 however, the Savoy was promoted to a full model line, slotting between the entry-level Plaza line and top-of-the-line Belvedere.
+In 1954 however, Plymouth promoted the Savoy to a full model line, fitting between the entry-level Plaza line and top-of-the-line Belvedere.
 Named after luxury prestigious hotels, all three models were new for 1954.

 The Savoy was available in three body styles: the 2-door Savoy Club Sedan, 4-door Savoy sedan, and a 2-door Savoy coupe.
 All three models shared Plymouth’s 114-inch wheelbase and were powered by Plymouth’s 217.8 cu in I6, making 100 horsepower.

 Every Savoy came with two-tone exterior paint combinations, as well as interiors that were color-keyed to the exterior colors.
 I love the backward-tilting shape of the rear quarter window and upper door portion.
 It’s got a little 2005-2011 Lexus GS thing going on.